uwfcamp/Project2/Project2/readme.txt

       which relate to the operation of the client side application.

       a.
 Login Screen: this context mode relates to the creation and authentication of users for the chat system.
-      Registration- defines a new user record and corresponding password stored in logins.txt on the server side.
+          1-Registration- defines a new user record and corresponding password stored in logins.txt on the server side.
 Upon successful registration the new user is automatically logged in to the system.
-      Login- is used to enter as an existing registered user found inlogins.txt.
+          2-Login- is used to enter as an existing registered user found inlogins.txt.
 This will fail if the username given does not exist; the password does not match the recorded value, or if the selected user account is banned by the server administrator.
-      Quit- from this menu, selecting quit will close the client application returning the window to the system commandline.
+          0-Quit- from this menu, selecting quit will close the client application returning the window to the system commandline.